nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ### Launching and Exiting the Program

 1. Launch
    * Download the jar file [here](UserGuide.md#1-quick-start) and copy the file into an empty folder.
    * Open your terminal and type in the command `java -jar happybit.jar` to start up the program.
    * You should see the start-up page with the start-up menu as shown below.

 ![Start Up Page](Display_Images/StartUpPage.png)

 2. Navigation
-  * Select from the start-up menu by typing in the corresponding option number.
+   * Select what you are interested in from the start-up menu by typing in the corresponding option number.
    * You can find out more about the various options at our [User Guide](UserGuide.md#12-main-interface).
    * There will be an error message shown if you select an invalid option.
    * Test: `-1` to see the error message.

 ![Menu Error Message](Display_Images/MenuError.png)

 3. Exit
    * To exit the program, select option `6`.
    * You should see the exit message before the program terminates as shown below.

 ![Exit Message](Display_Images/ExitMessage.png)